RobertoNeglia/gpustat-plus/README.md

 ![Screenshot: gpustat+ -s](screenshots/output.png)

-**gpustat+** is an enhanced version of the popular gpustat tool that not only monitors NVIDIA GPUs but also provides system-wide CPU and memory monitoring in the same unified interface.
+**gpustat+** is an enhanced version of the popular [gpustat][gpustat] tool that not only monitors NVIDIA GPUs but also provides system-wide CPU and memory monitoring in the same unified interface.

 ## ✨ New Features in gpustat+